 Even this documentary said they claimed that they were quietly retracting.

-I don't know how you qualify the volume So, they put it in their paper.
+I don't know how you qualify the volume of a retraction, but so they put it in their paper.

 Officer Sicknick didn't die until January 7th, and most of the media that covered the story were relying on a press release put out by the United States Capitol Police Department.